CMI-RewardBench: Evaluating Music Reward Models with Compositional Multimodal Instruction: Method

 \subsubsection{Evaluation Protocol}

-To ensure robust evaluation across heterogeneous models and datasets, we employ two primary protocols: {regression-based correlation and preference-based accuracy.} For the PAM and MusicEval datasets, we evaluate reward models on absolute musicality and alignment scoring.
-Given that different models and datasets utilize varying score ranges, Mean Squared Error (MSE) is insufficient for measuring generalization.
-Instead, we prioritize relative trend alignment using {Linear Correlation Coefficient (LCC)} , {Spearman Rank Correlation (SRCC)} , and {Kendall-Tau (K-Tau)}.
-For Music Arena and the CMI-Pref test split, we evaluate models on pairwise preference accuracy.
-Models must determine which of two audio samples is superior in terms of musicality or better aligned with the provided compositional instructions.
-Accuracy is calculated by comparing model predictions against experts' annotation.
+To ensure robust evaluation across heterogeneous label formats, we employ two protocols: regression-based correlation and preference-based accuracy.
+For scalar ratings in PAM and MusicEval, we report {Linear Correlation Coefficient (LCC)}, {Spearman Rank Correlation (SRCC)}, and {Kendall-Tau (K-Tau)}.
+For pairwise labels in Music Arena and CMI-Pref, models must select the preferred audio, and we report accuracy against human annotations.